mhgamboa/notes/Frontend/nextjs.md

 ## Next 13

 The new way to do things with Next.js 13.
 Might make everything above about SSG, SSR, ISR, and routing obselete.
-The biggest thing to know is that Next.js 13 uses the `/app` directory instead of the `/page` directory, and that all components and pages are server components (SSR) by default (Used to be SSG)
+The biggest thing to know is that Next.js 13 uses the `/app` directory instead of the `/page` directory, and that all components and pages are server components (SSR) by default (Used to be SSG).
+To have componets be **client side rendered** you must insert `use client'` at the top of the componenet

 ### Routing